 The committee will also closely examine the curriculum for the baccalaureate degree to assess whether students are engaged in study that illuminates the human condition by exploring aspects of taste and feeling, of the reasoning process, of the physical and moral worlds, of individual and group responsibility, and of the meaning of life as a whole.
 The study of literature, languages, philosophy, religion, the fine arts, history, the social sciences, mathematics and the natural sciences is held to be central to the objectives of Phi Beta Kappa.
 In 2011 the chapters adopted the revised Stipulations Concerning Eligibility for Membership in Course.
 The stipulations are provided here so that applicant faculty groups will know which of their academic programs enroll students who would be eligible for election should a charter be approved by the 2018 triennial Council.

 Click here (PDF) to download the Chapter Application materials that are required for consideration at the 2018 Triennial Council.
 This application cycle will close on November 1, 2015.

 Click here to download the Chapter Application cover page.

 Throughout this review process, applicants are encouraged to remain in contact with the Society through the national office.
-Members of the Committee on Qualifications should not be approached individually; instead, all inquiries, reports and correspondence concerning an institution seeking a charter should be addressed to the Director of Chapter Relations.
+Members of the Committee on Qualifications should not be approached individually; instead, all inquiries, reports and correspondence concerning an institution seeking a charter should be addressed to the Director of Chapter and Association Relations.